 As the economist and business strategy guru, Michael Porter, says, "The essence of strategy is choosing what not to do."

-> With strategic planning, businesses identify their strengths and weaknesses and choose what not to do and which opportunities should be pursued.
-In sales operations, having a clearly defined strategy will help your organization plan for the future, set goals, and achieve goals.
+With strategic planning, businesses identify their strengths and weaknesses, choose what not to do, and determine which opportunities should be pursued.
+In sales operations, having a clearly defined strategy will help your organization plan for the future, set viable goals, and achieve them.

-> Here are a few strategic planning models you can use to get started.
+Here are a few strategic planning models you can use to get started.

 The Balanced Scorecard is one of the most prominent strategic planning models, tailored to give managers a comprehensive overview of their companies' operations on tight timelines.
 It considers both financial and operational metrics to provide valuable context about how a business has performed previously, is currently performing, and is likely to perform in the future.

 The model plays on four concerns: time, quality, performance and service, and cost.
 The sum of those components amount to four specific reference points for goal-setting and performance measurement:

 - Customer — how customers view your business

 - Internal Process — how you can improve your internal processes